 In a continent – and a country – where too often children are left stranded without basic needs and rights resulting in daily situations of insecurity and distrust between families and communities, it just might be that a circus can make a difference!
 After all, what is circus about?
 It’s about overcoming fear, it’s about trust, it’s based on non-verbal and verbal communication, it represents an ancient, multicultural international tradition and its purpose is to make people not only smile but also think.

-The incipit is brainchild of a dental technician, which intentions are not only to restore and produce new smiles with dentures, but also generate even more smiles with clowns and jugglers in order to attract attention and pass cross cutting educational messages to a wide audience.
-To achieve this the first “worry” was to look for a place where organize the show production and in this we were lucky because we promptly find out the support of ISP in Africa, an Italian organization who give us the possibility to use its backyard when offices were closed in the afternoons and during the weekends.
-As the founder do not belong to a circus family and don’t have even any abilities nor capacities in training people in circus art we relayed on the expertise of Rafiki Theatre; a company that is using innovative approaches and have a relevant knowledge and capabilities in training and mentor new troupe.
+The incipit is the brainchild of a dental technician, which intentions are not only to restore and produce new smiles with dentures but also generate even more smiles with clowns and jugglers to attract attention and pass cross-cutting educational messages to a wide audience.
+To achieve this the first “worry” was to look for a place where organize the show production but we were lucky because we promptly find out the support of ISP in Africa, an Italian organization who gives us the possibility to use its backyard when offices were closed in the afternoons and during the weekends.
+As the founder does not belong to a circus family and don’t have even any abilities nor capacities in training people in circus art we relayed on the expertise of Rafiki Theatre; a company that is using innovative approaches and have a relevant knowledge and capabilities in training and mentor new troupe.
 Thanks to the Rafiki founder, Claus Schrowange, and his contacts in Kampala’s performing art industry in few weeks the Hiccup Circus Uganda cast was selected with 2 acrobats, 2 dancers, a clown, 3 actors and the ringmaster.

 The first performance went well and was appreciated by the composite audience that we were able to attract and entertain so we take our courage to move outside and stage in a school.
 For budget reasons the first school to host our performance wasn’t far from our home base so we were able to save money and carry all the equipment in one pick up plus a car while the performers just walk there.